Exclusive: Singapore banks likely to drop Malaysia FX reference rate - source

 With the end of Singapore's ringgit rate, banks trading ringgit NDFs would refer to a benchmark published by the foreign exchange industry association in Malaysia, the person said.

-"The question we have to ask is how smooth the transition from offshore fixing to onshore will be.
-Bank Negara got the ball rolling in January by asking the local banks to use the onshore ringgit fixing."

-Malaysia's portfolio inflows more than doubled to 59.2 billion ringgit ($19.02 billion) at the end of 2012 from the year before, central bank data shows, as funds seek growth in Southeast Asia, one of the world's fastest-growing regions.

-Relying on Malaysia's onshore ringgit rates would still fall short of the ideal solution - a benchmark based on actual transactions - but it would be better than the offshore model, said Joseph Cherian, director of the Centre for Asset Management Research & Investments at the NUS Business School in Singapore.
+That would still fall short of the ideal solution - a benchmark based on actual transactions - but it would be better than the offshore model, said Joseph Cherian, director of the Centre for Asset Management Research & Investments at NUS Business School in Singapore.

 "When vested interests like offshore bankers set reference rates, be it interest or foreign exchange, and have their profit and loss - and by extension, their compensation - determined by the very rates they set, the temptation to do wrong is always high," he said.